NocturnalSolutions/KituraBook/6-data.md

 ## Headings Up

-There’s a common HTTP request header called “Accept” that lists content types that it’s hoping to see in the response.
+There’s a common HTTP request header called “Accept” that lists content types that the client is expecting to see in the response.
 Similarly, there’s a “Content-Type” response header to specify the content type of the response.
 We’ll use the former to figure out whether our response should be in XML or JSON, and then the latter to clarify that that is the type we are responding with.
 Should the client request a type in its “Accept” header that we can’t satisfy, we’ll send a “406 Not Acceptable” response code.
 Finally, our response will also include a “Vary” header that will tell proxy servers and the like that the response clients are going to get from our server will be different depending on the request’s “Accept” header, so they need to take that into consideration when caching.
 We touched on headers back in chapter 2, but we’re going to do quite a bit more with them here.
 (All of this is pedantic HTTP protocol stuff that many building testing/demo apps, and often even full production apps, don’t generally worry about, but the idea here is to learn about Kitura functionality in this regard, and if you pick up some good HTTP habits while we’re at it, all the better.)

 To start, I want to create a new Track struct for compartmentalizing information on tracks that are plucked from the database.
 I want to add an initializer to simplify creating a Track from a row we’ve plucked out of the database - which, you may recall, will be a `[String: Any?]` dictionary.
 Create a `Track.swift` file in your project and add the following.